hpe-dev-incubator/hpe-dev-portal/docs/ContributorGuide-v2.md

 <center><img src="media/guide-blog-workflow-move-draft-to-In-Review.png" width="800" height="321"></center>

-Or use the **Set Status** button at the top right of the screen as shown here:
+Or use the **Set Status** button at the top right of the screen while you are in the editor as shown here:

 <center><img src="media/guide-blog-workflow-Set-Status-to-In-Review.png" width="336" height="126"></center>